 Wesleyan University is committed to campus safety and security.
-At the University, locks, landscaping and outdoor lighting are designed for safety and security.
+At the University, locks, landscaping, and outdoor lighting are designed for safety and security.
 Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
-Sidewalks and building entrances are illuminated to provide well-traveled, lighted routes from building to building.
+Sidewalks and building entrances are illuminated to provide well-traveled, lighted routes from parking areas to buildings and from building to building.